If I Am Approved for Disability, Will I Get a Lump Sum in Backpay?

 If you don't need the back pay right away for any of the above reasons, Social Security could still pay you in one lump sum if:

-• You became ineligible for SSI after approval.
+• you became ineligible for SSI after you were approved for benefits.

-If you think you may be eligible for larger first and second installment payments, or one lump sum, talk to a field representative at your local Social Security office.
+If you think you might be eligible for larger first and second installment payments, or one lump sum, talk to a field representative at your local Social Security office.

 Is There a Disability Back Pay Minimum?